 He was gone.
 Her son was dead.
 She screamed, her wounds of grief as lethal as the gashes on a hunted animal.
 Her cries reached up to the skies and down to the centre of the Earth.

 In the Underworld, the place where light dares not enter, where the gods and their mythical creatures and the souls of the dead rest, the Beast of Sorrow moved and raised its head.
 It heard her despair and was summoned.

-After the shock, the horror, the realisation of what had been done to her son, she felt herself fall.
+After the shock, the horror, the realization of what had been done to her son, she felt herself fall.
 There was nothing to hold her.
 The Fiend opened its grotesque mouth and devoured her before she could catch her breath.
-Her soul was sucked into the abyss, and with it her love for her child.
+Her soul was sucked into the abyss and with it her love for her child.

 She watched herself leave the Upper World of the living and disappear into the darkness, unable to stop black terror wrap itself around her soul.
 Her descent into ever deeper despair strangled all hope and crushed her heart.
 Within minutes, all-consuming grief had condemned her to an existence in the abyss because she now belonged in the Underworld.

 Katabasis — to journey to the land of the Dead whilst alive.
 She had descended to a place where she would have to face her own grief, her struggle with death, her own demons, her son’s loss.

 There was no escape, there was no way out.
 If she peered down, there was no end to the blackness.
 Dreaded vertigo filled her stomach as if to look meant that she would be pulled even further down towards nothingness, an infinite cavern with no end.
 She understood instinctively that there was to be no reprieve from the suffocating agony.